LamaBleu/moRFeus_GUI/README.md

 # moRFeus_GUI

-A simple tool to control your moRFeus device from your Linux-computer
+A simple tool to control your moRFeus device from your Linux-computer or Raspberry Pi

+Note : a specific file [RPi_moRFeus.sh](https://github.com/LamaBleu/moRFeus_GUI/RPi_moRFeus.sh) for **Raspberry Pi** is now available for download.
+Installation procedure is the same.

 Designed only for moRFeus (RF mixer/generator made by Outernet).
 Product informations : https://outernet.is/pages/morfeus
 This tool was written using only 'yad' and bash to make my moRFeus user life easier.
+Code is very crude, with no error checking.
 Feel free to use it, improve it.
-Code is very crude, with no error checking.

 Installation
 ============
-Note : a specific file [Rpi_moRFeus.sh](https://github.com/LamaBleu/moRFeus_GUI/RPi_moRFeus.sh) for Raspberry is now available for download in the same directory.
-Same instructions applies.

 As pre-requisite you have to install yad ,socat and bc packages (sudo apt-get install yad socat bc)
 Download and copy this script into a directory.